avbell/SignalingValue/README.md

 # SignalingValue
-Introduced here is a method to measuring social coordination and the signaling value of objects.
+Introduced here is a method to measuring social coordination and the signaling value of objects using triad classification tasks.
 Accompanies the paper:

 Bell, Adrian Viliami (2020).
 “A measure of social coordination and group signaling in the wild.”
 Evolutionary Human Sciences, 2, E34. doi:10.1017/ehs.2020.24